escowles/recipes/_posts/2026-03-24-lamb-biryani.md

 1 1/2 lb. lamb shoulder
 * process chilies, garlic, and ginger in food processor
 * add onion and tomato, and purée until smooth
-* combine remaining ingredients, toss to coat lamb, cover, and chill at least 4 hours, preferably overnight
+* add remaining ingredients, toss to coat lamb, cover, and chill at least 4 hours, preferably overnight